GenericMappingTools/gmt/doc/rst/source/gmtselect.rst

 This note applies to ASCII output only in combination with binary or netCDF input or the **-:** option.
 See also the note below.

-Note On Processing Ascii Input Records
+Note On Processing ASCII Input Records
 --------------------------------------

 Unless you are using the **-:** option, selected ASCII input records are